teojunda/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
 If your changes to the data file makes its format invalid, TAToolkit will discard all data and start with an empty data file at the next run.
+Note that after discarding all data, TaToolkit will clear the data file only if the application is exited using the `exit` command.
 Hence, it is recommended to take a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the TAToolkit to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>